amezmo/docs/nginx/config.md

 ## Editing locations
 You may edit, delete, and add new Nginx location blocks for your PHP application.
 By default, Amezmo generates a set of rules for your based on your application type.
 To help with debugging custom location blocks, you may look at the Nginx error log from the Log tab.

+When editing a location, the body portion of the location block is the only editable region.
+The location part of a block is immutable.
+To recreate a location, you must delete it, and then create another one.